rcrebo/dev/README.md

 # Welcome

-### Useful links for web development and data analytics
+### Useful links for software engineering and data analytics

 <br>